 1. Determine, in accordance with the following steps and the regulations and by applying such method as the Minister considers appropriate, the estimated clean energy costs to be allocated to specified consumers in respect of the reference period:

 i.
-Determine the clean energy costs incurred or expected to be incurred in respect of the reference period.
+Determine the clean energy costs incurred or expected to be incurred in respect of all reference periods.

 ii.
-Determine the clean energy benefits and allocate that value across the prescribed period and each reference period.
+Determine the clean energy benefits in respect of all reference periods and the initial period and attribute the value of such clean energy benefits across such periods.
 [OLC Notes:

 A. The definition of “clean energy benefits” in subs.
 1 (1) includes reference to benefits resulting from “clean energy costs”; “clean energy costs” is defined to include “value of costs allocated to specified consumers…. including as a result of past, present and expected costs”.
 So I don’t understand how/why we would add the adjectives “past, present and expected” to the term “clean energy benefits” in sub 1 i above.
 It confuses things and makes it seem like we are referring to something other than the defined term.
 If that is the intention (to refer to something else) then can you please explain what we are trying to capture that is broader than the defined term?
+[Blakes: Benefits are intended to be determined for 2005 to 2047.
+They may relate to more than just the incurrence of costs (the wording used is inclusive of clean energy costs).
+The calculation of the benefits for 2005 to 2017 is an unusual feature, as we otherwise focus just on the reference periods (i.e., 2017 to 2047).
+Note that, to address working group comments, section 20 has been revised.]

 B. I have suggested referring to the “prescribed period” instead of “the initial clean energy period” since we don’t have the concept of “clean energy period” at all and the possibility of an “initial” period of that name suggests that there are other “clean energy periods”.
 This is confusing given that we already have “reference periods” and rely upon that concept quite consistently throughout the Bill.
+[Blakes: The intention of including the reference is to have something in the legislation that addresses the period 2005 to 2017, during which clean benefits began to arise.
+That will corroborate that the Province understood that the pre-period was important and recognized in setting the ‘fair allocation curve’, and ultimately to justify the “readjustment amounts” resulting from decisions to reduce rates under Part II.
+If “prescribed period” is just a label, that’s fine (although it seems very generic”).
+If it means a period that will be prescribed, that’s too evasive and does not create the nexus we are looking for in the Act to the 2005 – 2017 period.
+Perhaps call it the “initial period”?]

 C. I have proposed referring to “allocation” instead of “attribution” in order to be consistent but please let me know if something different is meant to be captured by the use of the term “attribution/attribute”.]
+[Blakes: “Attribute” is intended to suggest a qualitative judgement.
+Allocate is more mechanical and objective.
+The costs are allocated (mechanically) to be proportionate to benefits (determined qualitatively by the Minister).]

 iii.
-Allocate clean energy costs in respect of reference periods in proportion to such relative attributions of clean energy benefits determined in subparagraph ii.
+Allocate clean energy costs determined in subparagraph i in proportion to the relative attributions of clean energy benefits determined in subparagraph ii in respect of reference periods.

-2. Subject to subsection (2), determine, in accordance with the regulations and by applying such method as the Minister considers appropriate, the estimated finance amount in respect of the reference period.
+2. Subject to subsection (2), determine, in accordance with the regulations and by applying such method as the Minister considers appropriate, the estimated financing costs to be prescribed in the regulations in respect of the reference period.